woland7/microservices-synchronizer-config/README.md

 TestSynchronizer https://github.com/woland7/TestSynchronizer is a web application to set up a case study in order to evaluate if *Synchronizer* works as expected for a continous deployment pipeline use case.
 It could be changed as one sees fit.

 ### Microservices Demo
 Microservices Demo https://github.com/microservices-demo is a benchmark microservices application; we have used it to test the application bootstrapping use case.
+You should edit the catalogue microservice to disable the circuit-breaker, which they have implemented.

 ## How To-Continuos Deployment Pipeline